Archive for: Art. 8(2) TMA

 April 5th, 2011, Tomasz Rychlicki

-Biuro Miss Polonia Sp. z o.o. filed a request for invalidation of the right of protection for the word-figurative trade mark “MISS POLONIA WORLD” R-152218 owned by MISS POLONIA A. Aldona Von Laübe from New Britain, USA.
-Biuro Miss Polonia argued that the registration infringes on its personal interests (the company name) and the Polish company operates on the marker since a long time as the organizer of the annual, national beauty pageant.
+The Polish company Biuro Miss Polonia Sp. z o.o. filed a request for invalidation of the right of protection for the word-figurative trade mark “MISS POLONIA WORLD” R-152218 owned by MISS POLONIA A. Aldona Von Laübe from New Britain, USA.
+Biuro Miss Polonia argued that the registration infringes on its personal interests (company name) and the Polish company operates on the marker since a long time as the organizer of the annual, national beauty pageant.
 The Polish Patent Office invalidated the right in question.
 Aldona Von Laübe filed a complaint against this decision but it was dismissed by the Voivodeship Administrative Court in Warsaw in its judgment of 17 July 2009 case file VI SA/Wa 337/09.
 The American company filed a cassation complaint.

 R-152218